Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Product Formula Representation of Measures on Dyadic Sets

-All of the standard statistics of a measure (e.g., variance, standard deviation, moments, entropies, information dimensions, as well as the Kullback-Liebler divergence) can be computed via algebraic formulas from the product coefficients for a measure.
-These standard statistics can also be computed for scale $n$ approximations to a measure.
-Approximation algorithms for some of these are provided in \cite{BaNeJoSh16} (Appendix 3).
+The dyadic product formula representation lemma \ref{representationlemma} implies that all of the standard statistics (e.g., moments including expected values and variances, entropies, information dimensions, as well as the Kullback-Liebler divergence) for a dyadic measure can be computed from the set of product coefficient parameters and the total measure, which is the expected value of the measure.